moneyadviceservice/frontend/README.md

 the application.
 The CSS styleguide is powered by [KSS], a documenting syntax for CSS.

-### Development Dependencies

-The application depends on [mas-development_dependencies], a dependency layer common to all applications and engines developed by the [Money Advice Service team].
-This Gem unifies development and test dependencies and provides opinionated default configuration.
-When introducing a dependency, first consider whether it should be promoted to this common layer.

 ### Front-end Package Management

 The application uses [Bower] to manage front-end packages.
 Dependencies should